 Rebecca Edelson was born in New York and raised on Miami Beach.
 She studied at the University of California, Santa Barbara, graduating with a Bachelor of Arts in environmental studies and entertainment law.
 She then received her paralegal certificate from The University of California, Los Angeles, and continued with a successful career in the entertainment industry, working for several large companies including Spelling Entertainment, The Walt Disney Company, and DIRECTV.
 After relocating back to Miami from Los Angeles, Rebecca began as a substitute teacher in the Foundation Level.
 She developed a strong relationship with the students and the staff and joined our teaching staff in the fall of 2016.

 Brad grew up in North Miami Beach and has called South Florida home for over 40 years.
 He studied business at the University of South Florida.
 Brad has been a licensed real estate agent for over 20 years.
 He is the proud father of two teenage boys.
-Brad joined the school staff as a substitute teacher during the 2016 school year and is now a member of the professional team for the 2017 school year.
+Brad joined the school staff as a substitute teacher during the 2016 school year and joined our professional team in 2017.

 Colleen Farnum is a New York University Tisch School of the Arts graduate.
 After her successful performing arts career as a dancer, she began rehearsal directing, choreographing, creating sets, costume designing, and directing for numerous dance companies nationally and internationally.
 Colleen has worked at Miami City Ballet, Joffrey Ballet, and numerous training centers inspiring children, teens, and adults with her unique approach to incorporating dance, yoga, and Pilates into a movement therapy called YogaDance for professionals and nonprofessionals alike.
 Her passion and enthusiasm for teaching perfectly fits into the Reggio Emilia approach to early childhood development.

 Lee Levy Friedman